What is achromatopsia?

 ERG is a key technique for diagnosing achromatopsia.
 This test measures electrical currents in the retina to evaluate how the photoreceptors respond to light.

-OCT produces images of the retina.
-It allows ophthalmologists to assess the structure of dysfunctional cones.
-Physicians can also determine the stage of the condition based on this information.
+OCT / OCTA produces images of the retina.
+It allows ophthalmologists to assess the structure of dysfunctional cones and to determine the stage of the condition based on this information.

 Fundus autofluorescence imaging (FAF)